lvfcl/IDUadmBot/README.md

 # IDUadmBot

-> Telegram bot for students, applicants, and administration of the Institute of Public Administration (ukrainian - Інститут Державного Управління (IDU)).
+> Telegram bot for students, applicants, and administration of the Institute of Public Administration.

 ---